bcole808/wp-social-metrics-tracker/src/readme.txt

 = 1.3.1 =
 * Dashboard widget now displays social network names instead of the word "other"
+* Fixed a bug where Google Analytics could not be configured.

 = 1.3.0 =
 * Data is now synced directly from social network APIs instead of relying on the sharedcount.com API